momentum-mod/docs/_posts/convars/2021-04-06-mom_player_weapon_spawn_desirability.md

 ---

 {:.notice--info}
-This convar has no effect on weapon-focused gamemodes such as Rocket Jump, Sticky Jump, Conc, and Defrag.
+This convar has no effect on weapon-focused gamemodes such as Rocket Jump, Sticky Jump, Conc, and Defrag, and cannot be changed while the timer is running.

 Sets the weapons desirability for when the player spawns.
 0 = None, 1 = Mode-recommended weapons, 2 = All allowed weapons.